asolutioncompany/asc-ai-summaries/README.md

 It does not yet automatically generate AI summaries, style them, and add them to your WordPress content, nor connect to AI models.

-## Benefits

-- Improves SEO.

-- Makes content more accessible to busy people.

 ## Planned Features

 Automatically generate AI summaries for all your WordPress content and a variety of customizable styles.

-- Setup different AI models for automatic generation.

-- Check and automatically generate summaries for all previously published WordPress content.
+- Automatic generation for existing content

-- Automatically generate and edit short and long summaries when editing WordPress content.
+- Generate and edit summaries when creating or editing content

-- Automatically generate WordPress excerpts from your short summary.

-- Select and customize a variety of styles to automatically show your summaries on your WordPress content.
+- Customize AI prompting for writing style

+- Provides excerpts and summaries with customizable word length

+- Select from multiple AI models or perform manual copy and paste

+- Select from multiple styles with fully exposed CSS for full customization